rafael-c-alexandre/vpn-playbook/README.md

 - `rafel-c-alexandre.ntp`

 and installs a Wireguard server (by default in `/etc/wireguard/${INTERFACE}.conf)`), plus generates the requested clients configs (by default in `/etc/wireguard/configs`).

+**`playbooks/wg-portal.yml`**: This playbook install WG Portal for a more user-friendly VPN management (or updates it if already installed) .

 ## Installation